 Analysis and Description of the Performance Problem￼ The organization our team chose to work with was the retail business H-E-B. Our team selected this organization because we want to focus on the employees and see if the training, we want to focus on the employees and evaluate their training they receive helps them assess their daily job appropriately.
 This means that the training they are receiving are not helping them become more effective in their workplace.
 The problem, identified as a root cause, is the negative turnover rate of new employees because of their struggle to learn the training programs.
 This information was determined by the Human Resources management team and was thoroughly delivered to our team by HR leads.
 We identify that training is the issue because of how unrealistic the in-training scenarios are for the associates, especially when it comes to handling customer inquiries and problem solving.

-The videos the organization provides to their employees does not seem accurate to real-life scenarios.
+The videos the organization provides to their employees do not seem accurate to real-life scenarios.
 Furthermore, they are just simply unrealistic because the scenarios they convey focus on how to do excellent customer service (smile, greet, engage) but they don’t explain how to problem-solve if a customer has any issue, some videos take too long to get to the point, and they don’t provide real world examples.
 They might seem too generic and not personalized for the work area.
 It adds extra time to the employees and affects their functionality with their job as well as the service they provide to the customers.
 The idea of the performance solution is to reduce the amount of time to complete training courses that are not realistic scenarios at the store.
 Moreover, reducing the amount of training time is to focus on a training manual that present real life scenarios.
 In the case videos are provided, they have to be short and consistent.
 Proper training will make employees better capable and ready for their jobs.
 Some employees watch videos regarding the type of position they are going to perform either that be a cashier or parking lot assistant.
 Moreover, if the videos are not well structured, the associate will not feel comfortable within the actual situation and feel emotional stress on the job.
 The need assessment is used to identify the performance problem and consider the employee’s needs in an effort to adjust these issues for better overall performance for the individual at hand (Andriotis, 2018).

 Data support from retail employees that we ask suggests that videos and handbooks do not provide the necessary, realistic training that employees require.
 The team collects the data by asking leads/managers about the training the organization(H-E-B) provides.
 The team also includes the employee's opinion as well.
 They seem extremely boring and a waste of time.
 Some employees suggest a one-one training and shadowing program that way they have a real experience in the workspace before they begin on the job tasks.
 For example, the organization should incorporate clear scenarios so they can apply their knowledge and skills in a real-world context.
 Next, the training scenarios should facilitate the knowledge process, so their employees' information goes from theory to practice.
 Finally, the main idea is to motivate the employees to achieve the desired outcomes and provide them a with a better understanding through training methods that will actually be helpful for real-world applications (Pappas, 2017).